-In addition to freelancing, I love great books, provocative indie films, hiking, travel and oil painting.
+In addition to freelancing, I love great books, provocative indie films, pickleball, hiking, travel and oil painting.
 I believe I've made great strides in creatively incorporating the errant hairs of my twin cats—Buck and Bozo—into my still lifes.
 My loving husband, Tim, is not so sure.

 You can also find me on:

 An Interview with the Author

 I have noticed that many readers are aspiring authors.
 Do you have any tips or advice for them?